Explainer

 The most intuitive signal.
 How close is the transaction's dollar amount to the event's expected amount?
 An exact match — your rent is $1,500 and the transaction is exactly $1,500.00 — is a strong signal.
 A small variance — your electricity bill is $142.37 against a forecast of $150 — is still a meaningful signal, because many recurring expenses vary slightly month to month.
 A large variance — the transaction is $500 and the forecast expected $150 — is a weak signal.

 The strength of this signal depends partly on the nature of the event.
-Some expenses are inherently fixed-amount: your rent, your car payment, your mortgage, most subscription services.
-For these events, even a small amount discrepancy is informative because the amount almost never changes.
-Other expenses are inherently variable: your electricity bill, your water bill.
+Some expenses are inherently fixed-amount: your rent, your car payment, your mortgage, most subscriptions.
+For these, even a small amount discrepancy is informative because the amount almost never changes.
+Others are inherently variable: your electricity bill, your water bill.
 For these, moderate variance is expected and the signal needs to be calibrated accordingly.

 Signal 2: Date Proximity

 How close is the transaction's post date to the event's expected date?
 A same-day match is the strongest signal.
-One or two days off is common and still meaningful — bank processing delays, weekends, and holidays routinely shift when transactions actually post relative to their scheduled date.
+1-2 days off is common and still meaningful — bank processing delays, weekends, and holidays routinely shift when transactions actually post relative to their scheduled date.
 Several days off is a weaker signal, though still potentially relevant for events that have inconsistent timing.

 Some events post with high date consistency.
-Direct deposit payroll, for instance, tends to arrive on the same day every pay period (or one day earlier when the scheduled date falls on a weekend or holiday).
+Direct deposit payroll tends to arrive on the same day every pay period, or one day earlier when the scheduled date falls on a weekend or holiday.
 Other events are less predictable — utility billing cycles can shift by a few days.

 Signal 3: Merchant Name